Why the GoDaddy breach doesn't surprise me

 The company detected suspicious activity and soon found that an intruder had accessed their legacy codebase using a compromised password.
 As a result, up to 1.2 million Managed WordPress customers had their personal information exposed.

 This isn’t a new thing for GoDaddy.
 In 2018, a misconfigured S3 bucket exposed data on GoDaddy servers.
 In 2019, GoDaddy was breached again when a hacker used an altered SSH file to compromise 28,000 hosting accounts.

-There’s something here which represents a reliable truth about digital security.
-It’s commonly the simple things which get you.
+There’s something here that represents a reliable truth about digital security.
+It’s commonly the simple things that get you.

 Small problems like this regularly provide easy wins for hackers.
 Cybercriminals will use a username/password from a previous data dump, they’ll see that a cloud instance hasn’t been properly secured, they’ll spot an unpatched server or they’ll just go phishing.

 According to Verizon’s 2021 Data Breach Investigations Report (DBIR) stolen credentials are used in around 25 percent of data breaches.
 It is also one of the most sought-after types of data for hackers and credentials are compromised in just under 60 percent of breaches.